MalaMala Private Game Reserve, Mpumalanga

 Even when at full capacity, MalaMala offers hundreds of hectares of wilderness per guest.

 MalaMala Game Reserve is writ large in the conservation history of South Africa.
-It is 1 of the clearest examples of the successful switch from hunting to photographic safaris.
+It is one of the clearest examples of the successful switch from hunting to photographic safaris.

 The first portents were recorded in 1960, when then-owner Wac Campbell noted that of the 130 visitors during the year, half had been women and children.
 From 1927 until then, MalaMala had been something of a rough, huntin’, shootin’, manly kind of place.